Learning objectives

 - Deliberate and emergent strategies both play important roles; purely deliberate or emergent strategies are rare

-- Crafting perspective views strategy as art requiring skill, experience, and pattern recognition rather than just planning
+- Crafting perspective views strategy as requiring skill, experience, and pattern recognition—not just planning

-- Strategic capabilities for high-quality decision-making include collective intuition, quick conflict, and defusing politics
+- Collective capabilities: collective intuition, quick conflict, defusing political behavior

-- Integration needed between planning and learning, formulation and implementation, rather than artificial separation
+- Integration needed between planning and learning, formulation and implementation, thought and action

 Review and consolidation